Daniel Hillier

-Daniel Hillier (born 26 July 1998) is a New Zealand professional golfer.
-He won the 2021 Challenge Costa Brava on the Challenge Tour.
+Daniel Hillier (born 26 July 1998) is a New Zealand professional golfer and European Tour player.
+He won the 2023 British Masters and the 2026 New Zealand Open.

 Amateur career

 Hillier had a successful amateur career, winning the New Zealand Amateur twice, in 2015 and 2017.
 He won the Australian Boys' Amateur in 2016 and was twice winner of the New Zealand under-19 championship, in 2015 and 2016.
 Hillier was also twice winner of the Bledisloe Cup, in 2016 and 2018, as the leading amateur in the New Zealand Open, and was a co-medalist, with Cole Hammer, at the 2018 U.S. Amateur.

 As a 17-year-old amateur, Hillier won the 2015 John Jones Steel Harewood Open on the Charles Tour.
 He beat Jim Cusdin by a stroke after finishing on 277, 11-under-par, with three birdies in his last five holes.
 He qualified for the 2019 U.S. Open through final qualifying at Walton Heath in England.

 Hillier was part of the three-man New Zealand team in the 2018 Eisenhower Trophy in Ireland.
 The team led by three strokes after three rounds but faded on the final day and finished in fourth place behind Denmark, the United States and Spain.
 Hillier was tied for third place in the final individual standings with a score of 273, 17 under par.